-A satisfying dish sure to be enjoyed by vegans and omnivores alike
+A satisfying dish that appeals to vegans and omnivores alike!

 This is a hearty, delicious dish that is amazing fresh out of the pan yet seems to taste even better the day after it’s prepared.
 In the Puglia region of southeast Italy, you’ll find many variations of this classic family favourite; many cooks there claim Orecchiette or ‘little ears’ are the ideal pasta shape into which the protein-packed chickpeas (also called garbanzo beans) can nestle.
 Make it from scratch or speed things up with canned chickpeas and you can have dinner on the table in about 20 minutes from start to finish.
 Serve this with a green salad and crusty bread for a satisfying meal that everyone will enjoy.
 Note that it can be made with gluten-free pasta as well!